 (3) If none of the tribunals would have continuing, exclusive jurisdiction under this article, the tribunal of this state shall issue a child support order which controls.

-(c) If two or more child support orders have been issued for the same obligor and same child, upon request of a party who is an individual or a support enforcement agency, a tribunal of this state having personal jurisdiction over both the obligor and the obligee who is an individual shall determine which order controls under subsection (b) of this section.
-The request may be filed with a registration for enforcement or registration for modification pursuant to article six or may be filed as a separate proceeding.
+(c) If two or more child support orders have been issued for the same obligor and same child, upon request of a party who is an individual or that is a support enforcement agency, a tribunal of this state having personal jurisdiction over both the obligor and the obligee who is an individual shall determine which order controls under subsection (b) of this section.
+The request may be filed with a registration for enforcement or registration for modification pursuant to part VI or [§48-16-601 et seq.] may be filed as a separate proceeding.

 (d) A request to determine which is the controlling order must be accompanied by a copy of every child support order in effect and the applicable record of payments.
 The requesting party shall give notice of the request to each party whose rights may be affected by the determination.

-(f) A tribunal of this state that determines by order which is the controlling child support order under subdivisions (1) and (2) of subsection (b) or subsection (c) or that issued a new controlling child support order under subdivision (3) of subsection (b) shall state in that order:
+(f) A tribunal of this state that determines by order which is the controlling order under subsection (b) (1) or (2) or (c) or that issues a new controlling order under subdivision (3) of subsection (b) shall state in that order:

 (1) The basis upon which the tribunal made its determination;

 (2) The amount of prospective support, if any; and